 A lot of players were shocked by this turn of events because Kiryu was the only playable character in Yakuza 6, meaning his death would result in the end of the series.
 However, after the credits are over, more scenes appear, so be sure to wait for the very end!

 While Haruka was in the hospital, Kiryu wrote his will and requested therein that his friends do not seek revenge if he were to die.
 This means that he knew he was going to die and he wanted to get his affairs in order before it happened.
 In the first scene after the credits, you see other characters talking about how they can't believe Kiryu is dead.

 However, during the final scene of Yakuza 6, in a touching moment where Haruka and others from the orphanage are encouraging little Haruto to walk, you'll see Kiryu again, watching them from afar!

 Haruto is the only one who sees him and as Kiryu walks away, the baby mirrors his steps and waddles towards his mother.
 This scene symbolizes strength and a new beginning for the characters.
-You can see the full post-credit scenes below, but for now it's only available in Japanese.
+You can see the full post-credit scenes below.

 Who's your favourite character in the Yakuza series?